-6.2 Command words and available marks
+6.2 Questions and available marks

 Questions need to clearly direct you to what you need to do.
 This is especially important when questions are more applied.
-Choosing the right command word within the question is a good way of doing this.

 Using 'comment on', 'justify', 'evaluate' or 'to what extent' implies weighing up evidence from the scenario.
 Questions with this kind of wording are designed to reward you for showing your understanding.
-It also means that you will not gain many marks by simply referring to your notes or searching for answers on the Internet.
+It also means that you will not gain many marks by simply referring to your notes or searching for answers on the internet.